Common problems guide

 03

-Your boiler has detected that the water pressure in the system is too low to operate safely and effectively.
+Your boiler has stopped working because the water pressure in the pipes has become too low for it to operate safely.

 What to try first